Margarita Cano (artist): Art career

-In addition to her career as a curator, Cano has been painting since the age of five in Cuba and is self-taught.
-Her style often incorporates Byzantine-inspired religious imagery, as well as elements from whimsical medieval fairy tales and illuminated manuscripts.
-Cano often produces detailed mixed media miniature works that range from icon-like art of saints to storybooks and painted tiles.
+In addition to her career as a curator, Cano painted since the age of five in Cuba and was self-taught.
+Her style often incorporated Byzantine-inspired religious imagery, as well as elements from whimsical medieval fairy tales and illuminated manuscripts.
+Cano often produced detailed mixed media miniature works that range from icon-like art of saints to storybooks and painted tiles.
 Her early works included landscapes of Cuba and works in ochre that were covered by the University of Havana's student design magazine, Espacio.
-Cano's art often incorporates storytelling and alludes to her upbringing in Cuba.
+Cano's art often incorporated storytelling and alluded to her upbringing in Cuba.
 Her other influences include the work of Lucas Cranach, Hieronymus Bosch, Jackson Pollock, Mark Rothko, Clyfford Still and American folk art portraits.

 While still in Cuba, Cano became close to other Cuban artists that would become significant contributors to the establishment and development of Cuban and Latin American art in South Florida, such as Miguel Jorge and Gabriel Sorzano.
 Among her earliest supporters was Cuban Vanguardia artist Wifredo Lam.

 In Miami, while working for the Miami-Dade Public Library System and developing its arts program, Cano was also a contributor and featured artist in several early Cuban and Latin American art venues in South Florida, such as Bacardi Gallery and Permuy Gallery.

 Throughout her career, her art has been exhibited in New York, North Carolina, Puerto Rico, and throughout South Florida.
 Cano's art is held in the permanent collection of the Lowe Art Museum, Miami-Dade Public Library of Downtown Miami, and the NSU Art Museum in Fort Lauderdale FL.